-Financial instruments that potentially subject the Organization to a concentration of credit risk consist of cash and money market accounts that have been placed with financial institutions that management deems to be creditworthy.
+Financial instruments which potentially subject the Organization to a concentration of credit risk consist of a cash account which has been placed with financial institutions that management deems to be creditworthy.
 At times, balances may exceed federally insured limits.
-There were no uninsured balances at year-end and the Organization has not suffered losses from the default of any financial institution.
+At year end and at various times throughout the year, balances were in excess of insured amounts.
+However, the Organization has not experienced any losses due to bank failure.